awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 You can use environment configuration files \(`.ebextensions`\) to add your own `.conf` files to these folders\.
 A `.conf` file lists log files specific to your application, which Elastic Beanstalk adds to the log file tasks\.

 Use the `files` section to add configuration files to the tasks that you want to modify\.
-For example, the following configuration file adds a config to each instance in your environment that adds `/var/log/cloud-init.log` to tail logs:
+For example, the following configuration text adds a log configuration file to each instance in your environment\.
+This log configuration file, `cloud-init.conf`, adds `/var/log/cloud-init.log` to tail logs\.

 ```
 files: